aleph2c/miros/doc/recipes.rst

 There are different ways to create states with miros:

-1. :ref:`You can create a hand-coded state method.<recipes-boiler-plate-state-method-code>`
+1. :ref:`You can create a hand-coded state method with if-elif structures.
+   <recipes-boiler-plate-state-method-code>` (so you can easily port your design
+   back into the c programming language for embedded applications)

 2. :ref:`You can have the library generate a state method for you, then register callback responses to specific events and set a parent at